HP LaserJet: Evolution of control panel

-When a Windows PC controls a LaserJet, the "Form Feed" button seldom does anything when pressed.
-It has a small indicator light, and was usually used with very simple DOS programs that did not eject the last page after sending data to the printer, though it could also be useful to print the data in the printer's memory if a program failed in the middle of sending a page to be printed.
-(In certain cases, this might be the only way to recover one's data in the event of a system crash that occurred while printing.)
-The Form Feed button would print whatever was remaining in memory and prepare the printer to accept any new data as the start of a new page.
-For at least some LaserJet models, notably the LaserJet 4[M][Plus], the printer must be switched off-line before the Form Feed button will work.
+When a Windows PC controls a LaserJet, the "Form Feed" button rarely does anything when pressed.
+It has a small indicator light, and was usually used with very simple DOS programs that did not eject the last page after sending data to the printer, though it could be used to print the data in the printer's memory if a program failed in the middle of sending a page to be printed.
+(In certain cases, this could be the only way to recover data, if a system crash occurred while printing.)
+The "Form Feed" button would print whatever remained in memory and prepare the printer to accept any new data as the start of a new page.
+For some LaserJet models, notably the LaserJet 4[M][Plus], the printer had to be switched off-line before the "Form Feed" button will work.
 Most users of dot-matrix printers in the 1980s probably found the Online and Form Feed functions obvious, as most dot-matrix printers had these buttons and they worked similarly.
-The indicator on the Form Feed button illuminates when there is received data in the printer's buffer; this makes it much easier to predict what will happen if the printer is put online and a new job is sent to it, or if sending of a job in progress is resumed.
+The indicator on the "Form Feed" button illuminated when there was received data in the printer's buffer; this made it easier to predict what would happen if the printer was put online and had a new job sent to it, or if sending a job in progress was resumed.

-Also, the "Online" button is actually a toggle switch, such that if the printer is already online, pressing Online makes the printer go offline and can be used to stop a runaway print job.
-Pressing Shift-Reset will then reset the printer, clearing the remainder of the unwanted document from the printer's memory, so that it will not continue to print it when brought back on line.
+The "Online" button also served as a toggle switch; if the printer was already online, pressing the "Online" button would make the printer go offline, which could be used to stop a runaway print job.
+Pressing Shift-Reset would then reset the printer, clearing the remainder of the unwanted document from the printer's memory so it wouldn't resume printing when brought back online.
 (Before resetting the printer, it is necessary to make the computer stop sending data for the print job to the printer, if it has not already finished sending that job, through the computer's software.
 Otherwise, when the printer is put back online, it will start receiving the job from somewhere in the middle, which will likely cause the same runaway problem to recur.)